Simply-Static/simply-static/trunk/readme.txt

 2. This is what the Simply Static Generate page looks like after you've generated your static files.
 We'll show you exactly which files we made a static copy of.

 == Changelog ==

+= 1.1.1, October 9, 2015 =

+* Fix: No longer checking for valid SSL certificates on local requests (allows for self-signed certs to work)
+* Fix: No longer creating redirect HTML pages for WP's 301 redirects from /path to /path/
+* Fix: Improved URL extraction from CSS files, particularly from larger files

 = 1.1.0, October 6, 2015 =